Investigates the cognitive-behavioural correlates of the subjective experience of 'alarm fatigue'.

 I am mainly interested in epistemological, methodological, and semiotic questions regarding the relationship between sound objects and principles of auditory cognition.
 A substantial part of my previous research is about short scale musical sound, particularly sound logos, within a cognitive semiotic framework.
 Recently, my research interests have come to include the fields of sonification and integral sound studies.

-‘Do you hear what I see?’ (in collaboration with CogNovo fellows: David Bridges, Francois Lemarchand, & Frank Loesche).
-Workshop at Collaboratoire: CogNovo Summer School, Plymouth University (UK), 15-20 August, 2016.
+‘The Exciting Synesthesia Machine’ (in collaboration with CogNovo fellows: David Bridges, Francois Lemarchand, & Frank Loesche).
+Displayed at:

 - Off the Lip 2016, CogNovo Bizarre Bazaar.
 Plymouth University (UK), 22 October, 2016.